Differences between video on the iOS App Store and the Google Play Store

 An App Preview video for iOS autoplays in mute in the search results.

 If the App Preview has a portrait orientation, it is displayed along with screenshots #1 and #2.
 If the App Preview has a landscape orientation, it takes the full width.

 The fact that with iOS 11 the video autoplays makes it great to catch visitors attention and increase the install rate straight from the search results.

 On the Google Play Store, videos don’t display on the search page.
 Although there is a video thumbnail for a lot of brand searches (tapping the play button opens a YouTube link).

 On iOS you can have up to 3 videos, and since iOS 11 they autoplay as you swipe to put them in focus.

-On Android the play button is on top of the feature graphic.
+On Android you can have only 1 video.
+Following the redesigned Google Play Store rolled out September 2018, the video play button still appears over the feature graphic but this is now within the Gallery.
 So visitors have to willingly tap the button to watch your video.
 When they do, a Youtube link opens.

 Differences for the videos themselves.